deep-web-solutions/wordpress-framework-bootstrapper/README.md

 The end-plugin can now make use of the same functions to check for minimum WP and PHP requirements, and also use the same functions for outputting an error message.

+## Documentation

+Documentation for this module and the rest of the DWS WP Framework can be found [here](https://framework.deep-web-solutions.com/bootstrapper-module/motivation).

 ## Installation